isabella232/notifying-an-agent-demo-zaf-app/README.md

 [Creating webhooks in Admin Center](https://support.zendesk.com/hc/en-us/articles/4408839108378-Creating-webhooks-in-Admin-Center)

-4. Create a trigger to notify webhook when ticket assignment occurs.
+4. Create a trigger to notify the webhook when ticket assignment occurs.
 You will need to provide the specific app_id value of your app to the JSON body.

 <img src="trigger.png" alt="trigger screenshot" width="500"/>